ShouravRakshit/ExploreNow/README_UNIVERSITY.md

 ---

 # **Setup Instructions**
-This version is pre-configured for grading.
 No additional setup is required.
 Simply open the project in Xcode and build it.

 # **Open the Project:**
 Navigate to the project directory and double-click the .xcodeproj or .xcworkspace file.